Pavel Durov

 This is what Pavel Durov looked like before he became famous

-He underwent military training in the specialty of "Propaganda and Psychological Warfare" and served as the platoon commander of the Philological Faculty.
+He completed military training in "Propaganda and Psychological Warfare" and served as platoon commander for the Philological Faculty.
 He graduated from military training with the rank of reserve lieutenant.
-In 2006, he graduated with honors from the Faculty of Philology, but has yet to collect his diploma from the university.
+In 2006, he graduated with honors from the Faculty of Philology, but still hasn't picked up his diploma from the university.

 Creation of VKontakte

 While still a student, Durov began compiling a database of study materials for humanities students, which was located at durov.com.
-He wanted to unite students from different campuses through a convenient virtual communication resource, leading to the creation of the forum of SPbGU.
-Each user's personal account included fields for name and surname, faculty, list of friends and groups, and the ability to blog.
+He wanted to connect students from different campuses through a convenient virtual communication platform, which led to creating the SPbGU forum.
+Each user's personal profile included fields for name and surname, faculty, friends and groups lists, plus blogging capabilities.
 To promote the site, Durov organized beauty and design contests within the university.

 This is how the ancestor of VKontakte looked like